-Policy: To graduate from SMC, a student must complete all degree requirements (or have approved curriculum variances noted) on the Curriculum Checksheet for their program of study for the appropriate program year and have at least a 2.0 overall GPA.
+Policy: To graduate from SMC, a student must complete all degree requirements (or have approved curriculum variances noted) for their program of study for the appropriate program year and have at least a 2.0 overall GPA.

-The Graduation Policy is different from being eligible to participate in commencement and different from securing one's diploma.
-The Graduation Policy addresses what is required to earn a degree from SMC.
-The Curriculum Checksheet lists all of your program requirements including the courses necessary to take, the credits necessary to earn, the grades needed, and prerequisite requirements.
+The Graduation policy is different from being eligible to participate in commencement and different from securing one's diploma.
+The Graduation policy addresses what is required to earn a degree from SMC.
+The DegreeWorks graduation planning tool on Wired lists all of a student's program requirements including the courses to take, the credits to earn, the grades needed, and prerequisite requirements.
 It is the student's responsibility to ensure that they have met all graduation requirements.
-Please work closely with advisors in the Academic Advising and Resource Center as you start your final year of study.
+Students should work closely with their advisors in the Academic Advising and Resource Center as they start their final year of study.